theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 desktoptitle: Classical Music in the Wild
 mobiletitle: Classical Music in the Wild
 hovertitle: Classical Music in the Wild
-hoverdescription: Join classical pianist Hunter Noack for a special 3 night concert series at Shore Acres!
+hoverdescription: >-
-photo: "/img/inalandscape-2048x530.jpg"
+  Join classical pianist Hunter Noack for a special 3 night concert series at Shore Acres!
-largeboxphoto: "/img/landscape1024x395.jpg"
+photo: /img/inalandscape-2048x530.jpg
-mediumboxphoto: "/img/landscape-667x395.jpg"
+largeboxphoto: /img/landscape1024x395.jpg
-smallboxphoto: "/img/ial-joey-hamilton-340x214.jpg"
+mediumboxphoto: /img/landscape-667x395.jpg
-aliases: []
+smallboxphoto: /img/ial-joey-hamilton-340x214.jpg
 ---
 ### IN A LANDSCAPE: Classical Music in the Wild™

 #### AT SHORE ACRES STATE PARK - September 7 & 8 at 6:00pm

-**_Tickets on sale now - See links below!_**
+***SOLD OUT***

 ###### ![](/img/p1320602.jpg)